 Check Out Time:

-We will be having a short closing program after each week of camp.
-The program will begin after breakfast, usually 8:45 and will feature some camp songs and video from the week.
+We will have a short closing program after each week of camp.
+The program will begin at 6:30 pm on Friday, it will feature some camp songs and video from the week.
 Your campers will be free to go following this program.

 Please be sure that your camper knows who will be picking him up at the end of the week.
 Campers will only be allowed to leave with the people you designated on your child’s registration form.
 When you pick up your child be sure to talk to the counselor.
 We would like the counselor to have at least one contact with you and your child.